 Shan Zha has been studied for its beneficial effects on blood pressure and heart function

 Another potential therapeutic benefit of Shan Zha is circulation support.
-In fact, the herb has been studied for its beneficial effects on blood pressure and heart function.8

 In Chinese cuisine, haw fruit is often made into wafers, which are used in stews and casserole dishes.
 If you’re watching your blood sugar, haw fruit can be used as a substitute for regular table sugar.